lidat/knowledge-center/pages/knowledgedocs/Messaging Channels/facebook connector/Facebook connector for messaging.md

  * Name: FB External User

-Note: Text entered in this field will display as the name in the conversation thread.
-Brands can choose any form of naming convention, to match the messaging experience they would like consumers to have.
+<div class="note">Note: Text entered in this field will display as the name in the conversation thread.
+Brands can choose any form of naming convention, to match the messaging experience they would like consumers to have.</div>

  * Password: A12345678